-The estimated project cost was adjusted from \$240.5 million in the June 2015 Consulting Engineer's Report due to refined design cost estimates and construction bidding.
+The estimated project cost was adjusted from \$198.0 million in the November 2015 Consulting Engineer's Report due to refined design cost estimates, construction bidding and the contract closeout process.
+The remaining cross road bridges within this segment are being reconstructed to reduce future long term maintenance costs.
+These improvements are possible due to reduced cost escalation and competitive bidding experienced on projects within this corridor.